Healthy Homes Assessment Te Mata

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling could be significant for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental property home assessment.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can have a significant impact for property managers and landlords.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties